Facius/SCSS-Grid/README.md

 # SCSS Grid
-A very simple mixin standalone library to simplify your scss.
+Some very simple mixins to simplify your scss.
-Float and percentage based grid, easy to modify and use.
+Media quary helpers, float and percentage based grid, easy to modify and use.

 Just include or merge the following with your scss: